MaSyMoS/masymos-core/dev/doc/docs_docker.rst

 If you like to see the neo4j logs directly after starting the container, use this command:
     :c_bash:`./run-neo4j-server.sh && docker logs -f masymos_neo4j`

+The neo4j logs are written to the directory ``/logs`` in the container.

 .. _docker_using_own_volume: